andrewtammaro10/TicTacToe/README.md

 Checks each turn to determine if a player has won or if the game ends in a tie.
 Reports win or tie and exits game.

-Positions must be entered in the following form, upper or lower case:
+Positions must be entered in the following form, upper case:

 | A1 | B1 | C1 |